 List of content you will read in this article:

-The command rm stands for remove, so rm command is used to delete entities from a file system like UNIX, such as folders, directories, symbolic connections, etc. To be more specific, rm eliminates references to objects from the filesystem where such objects may have several references, such as a file with two names.
+The rm stands for remove, so the rm command is used to delete files and directory entities from a file system like UNIX, such as folders, directories, symbolic connections, etc. To be more specific, rm eliminates references to objects from the filesystem where such objects may have several references, such as a file with two names.
 It does not delete folders by chance.

-This command usually operates quietly, and you should take caution when using it because if you erase files, you won't be able to restore the contents of certain folders or folders.
+This Linux command usually operates quietly, and you should take caution when using it because if you erase files, you won't be able to restore the contents of certain folders.
 So in this tutorial, we will explain everything about how to delete Linux directory and how to delete files in Linux/remove Linux directory and remove files in Linux.

 rm [OPTIONS]...
 FILE...

-Using the rm command with the file name as an argument to erase a single file, below is the syntax listed:
+when we use rm command with the file name as an argument to erase a single file, below is the syntax listed:

 You'll get an "Operation not allowed" error if you don't have write permissions on the parent directory.
 The file will be deleted without warning if it is not written safely.
 If the instruction succeeds, it produces no output and returns empty.
 The command will ask for clarification before deleting write-protected files, as seen below: